rodoabad/angularjs-unit-testing-patterns/example/client/src/packages/main-container/README.md

-# Main Container Directive

-This directive is pretty much just a container that houses your main content.
-There are no controller and services to test here.

-## How to test
+# How to test a directive that acts as a container

+## Specs

 One way of testing this directive is to check if your directive actually compiles.
 Developers will usually test if the element exist.
 They grab the directive element and then test if the `length` is `1`.